wesonga/Static-Site-Generator/README.md

 # Installation Instructions

-## 1. Ensure Python, Pip, and Git are installed:
+## 1. Ensure Python3, Pip, and Git are installed:

 ### For Windows:
 #### Python: